 Value is currently only delivered by share options in the event of an exit event, which not only depends on financial performance but also the overall health of the business (including factors such as having a strong risk and compliance record, customer record etc.).
 Monzo's share option plan is considered a Long Term Incentive Plan ("LTIP") for the purposes of the Remuneration Part of the PRA Rulebook and the FCA's Dual-regulated firms Remuneration Code (SYSC 19D).
 Options are only granted to employees when all regulatory mandatory training is up to date and there are no open disciplinaries.
-MRT option grants are also linked to a minimum of 6-months performance period and are subject to specific performance criteria (at the individual and company level) assessed both prior to grant and prior to each option vesting.
+MRT option grants are also linked to specific performance criteria (at the individual and company level) which is assessed prior to option vestings.
 Along with the key risk categories listed earlier in this section, the key financial KPIs used to assess financial performance include Total Revenue, Year on Year growth of Total Revenue, Total Number of Customers, Deposit Balance, Year on Year Growth of Deposit Balance, Capital Surplus, LCR, CET1 Ratio and Leverage Ratio.